ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r1p0 and r1p1, r0p0 has the same issue but there is no workaround for that revision.

+-  ``ERRATA_A78_1821534``: This applies errata 1821534 workaround to Cortex-A78
+   CPU.
+This needs to be enabled for revisions r0p0 and r1p0.

 For Neoverse N1, the following errata build flags are defined :

 -  ``ERRATA_N1_1073348``: This applies errata 1073348 workaround to Neoverse-N1